Tax Deductible Donations

 To claim deductions under heritage and cultural programs, specific requirements may apply.
 These could include obtaining certifications, complying with program guidelines, or meeting eligibility criteria.
 Familiarize yourself with these requirements to ensure your donations qualify for tax deductions.

-Token Items
+Token items

 If you receive a token item, such as a lapel pin, wristband, or sticker, as a gesture of appreciation for your donation, you can still claim a tax deduction.
 These token items have no significant material value but are used by the Deductible Gift Recipient (DGR) organization to promote their cause.